aptise/peter_sslers/docs/Frequently_Asked_Questions.md

   chains can override the default chain

+## Why are incorrect plural spellings used?

+Nice catch.
+English can be a difficult language for non-native learners, as words can be pluralized in different ways.

+In an effort to make things more accessible, this project breaks some grammar rules and strives to just add an "s" for plurals:

+For instance, the second example below may be confusing to non-native users:

+    acme-account > acme-accounts
+    erollment-policy > enrollment-policies

+To accomodate that, bad grammar is used:

+    acme-account > acme-accounts
+    erollment-policy > enrollment-policys

+Although this breaks language rules, the intent and meaning is clear and a larger English vocabulary is not needed to understand this.

 ## What does it look like?

 PeterSSLers was designed to be used on terminals, so it looks great on Lynx...